japila-books/spark-sql-internals/docs/physical-operators/BroadcastHashJoinExec.md

 .BroadcastHashJoinExec in web UI (Details for Query) image::images/spark-sql-BroadcastHashJoinExec-webui-query-details.png[align="center"]

-NOTE: The prefix for variable names for `BroadcastHashJoinExec` operators in link:spark-sql-CodegenSupport.adoc[CodegenSupport]-generated code is *bhj*.
+NOTE: The prefix for variable names for `BroadcastHashJoinExec` operators in spark-sql-CodegenSupport.md[CodegenSupport]-generated code is *bhj*.

 [source, scala]
 ----